dcernst/PinyonsPines/index.md

 </div>
 <div class="col-xs-12 col-sm-12 col-md-8 col-lg-8">
 <div class="alert alert-info" role="alert">
-<i class="fas fa-bicycle fa-lg"></i>&nbsp; The 2021 edition of Pinyons and Pines is tentatively scheduled to start on <strong>Thursday, May 20</strong>.
-We will start at 6AM at Flagstaff Bicycle Revolution.
+<i class="fas fa-bicycle fa-lg"></i>&nbsp; The 2021 edition of Pinyons and Pines is tentatively scheduled to start at 6AM on <strong>Thursday, May 20</strong> at Flagstaff Bicycle Revolution.

 <!-- <hr>
 <center>